LifeArc Knowledge Transfer Innovation Fellowship

 Support from a peer mentor and an expert mentor

-Monthly group meetings provide an opportunity for support, discussion, and access to a unique Technology Transfer Fellowship Speaker Series delivered by global experts
+Monthly group meetings provide an opportunity for support, discussion, and access to a unique Innovation Leaders Speaker Series delivered by global experts.
+Fellows also become members of a growing and supportive Fellowship alumni network.

 2025 to 2026 programme